jgehrcke/gipc/docs/index.rst

   By default, a binary ``pickle`` protocol is used for transmitting arbitrary objects.
-Reading and writing on pipes is done with ``gevent``'s cooperative versions of ``os.read()`` and ``os.write()`` (on POSIX-compliant systems they use non-blocking I/O, on Windows a threadpool is used).
+Reading and writing on pipes is done with ``gevent``'s cooperative versions of ``os.read()`` and ``os.write()`` (on POSIX-compliant systems they use non-blocking I/O, on Windows a thread pool is used).
 On Linux, my test system (Xeon E5630) achieved a payload transfer rate of 1200 MB/s and a message transmission rate of 100.000 messages/s through one pipe between two processes.